-|Beer: ||Whilst only two of the three hand pumps were in use, these did have two decent local brews in Tring Moongazing and Hillfire, an Aylesbury brewer, Californian Gold.
+|Beer: ||Whilst only two of the three hand pumps were in use, these did have two decent local brews in Tring Moongazing and Side Pocket, the latter being their cooking bitter.
 Nice to see local ales being offered.
-Mighty good cider, this produced "out the back" according to the landlord.|
+Mighty good cider, this now in bottles rather than from "out the back" as previously.|

 |Hashmosphere ||A bit of a squeeze given the large turnout but a good welcome with decent service by our hosts.
 A fair bit of character in the through bar/dining room with some nice original touches and plenty of seating.
-The evening took on a more rosy glow on consumption of the possibly bootleg but excellent apple loopy juice.|
+The evening took on a more rosy glow on consumption of the local and now bottled excellent zider ooh aah.|

 Situated on the truly ancient Icknield Way which possibly dates back to prehistoric times and was one of only four roads mentioned in medieval times , the Swan dates back to around 1840 and is reputed to be haunted by the original owner, a lady called Emily.
 It is now family run and still has an intriguing forthcoming events list of "none" so don't hold your breath!
 Using local produce and majoring on local ales, it is seemingly well thought of locally.
 No sign of the ghost but, wait a minute, who's that lady over in the corner ...............